CyberGym: Evaluating AI Agents' Real-World Cybersecurity Capabilities at Scale: Details on Experimental Setup

 \paragraph{Detailed Agent Settings} \cybench{} is configured with a maximum output of 2,000 tokens, a maximum input of 6,000 tokens, as described in their paper, and a maximum of 100 iterations.
 For \enigma{}, we use the \texttt{ctf\_pwn.yaml} configuration file with demonstrations removed and a cost budget of \$2.0. \openhands{} is configured with a maximum output of 2,048 tokens with a maximum of 100 iterations. \codex{} is also configured with a maximum of 100 iterations.
 These configurations are designed to result in a comparable cost budget of approximately \$2.0.
 Apart from these configurations, we use the default settings specified in the repository of each agent.

-By default, we disable the thinking mode for Qwen3-235B-A22B and \claude.
+By default, we disable the thinking mode for Qwen3-235B-A22B and \claudeiii.
 For o4-mini, we enable medium reasoning effort.
 In the thinking mode of Qwen3-235B-A22B, we increase the maximum output tokens to 4,096.
-Similarly, for the extended thinking mode of \claude, we set a thinking budget of 2,048 tokens and increase the maximum output tokens to 4,096.
-We disable the tool use when comparing w/ and w/o thinking mode for \claude.
-Tool use is disabled when comparing \claude with and without thinking mode, since \claude performs extended thinking only in response to user messages, not when processing tool outputs~\cite{anthropic_extended_thinking}. \paragraph{Model and Agent Versions} \cref{tab:model_ckpt} presents the detailed model checkpoints used in the experiment. \cref{tab:agent_version} shows the detailed commit versions of the agents we use in our experiments.
+Similarly, for the extended thinking mode of \claudeiii and \claudeiv, we set a thinking budget of 2,048 tokens and increase the maximum output tokens to 4,096.
+We disable the tool use when comparing w/ and w/o thinking mode for \claudeiii and \claudeiv.
+Tool use is disabled when comparing with and without thinking mode for \claudeiii and \claudeiv, since the models perform extended thinking only in response to user messages, not when processing tool outputs~\cite{anthropic_extended_thinking}.

+\paragraph{Model and Agent Versions} \cref{tab:model_ckpt} presents the detailed model checkpoints used in the experiment. \cref{tab:agent_version} shows the detailed commit versions of the agents we use in our experiments.

 \paragraph{New Vulnerabilities Discovery Settings} To support new vulnerability discovery, we leverage the infrastructure in the OSS-Fuzz repository to build the latest versions (at the time of writing) of the following projects using \texttt{libFuzzer} and \texttt{AddressSanitizer}.
 We use the level 0 setting in our benchmark framework and let the agent generate PoCs to trigger new vulnerabilities in these projects, similar to a fuzzing setting.